 "A troupe of alien con artists pose as Janeway, Chakotay and Tuvok in their mock up "Delta Flyer" in order to take advantage of other species riding on Voyager's good name."

-On this day in 2003, Mobile Suit Gundam Seed aired "Kira."
-This served as the twenty-eighth episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 2003 (in the U.S.), Mobile Suit Gundam Seed aired "Kira."
+Officially, this served as the twenty-eighth episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "A war is under way between genetically enhanced Coordinators and unmodified Naturals."